speedbot40/GettingAndCleaningWeek4/ReadMe.md

 The data values for the Test and Train data are then separately retrieved and combined with their associated subject identifier and activity identifier data.

-The Test and Train data are then combined into a single dataset and the activity identfiers are replaced with the descriptive activity labels.
+The separate combined Test and Train data frames are then combined into a single data frame and the activity identfiers are replaced with the descriptive activity labels.

-The column names in the combined dataset are then renamed.
+The column names in the combined data frame are then renamed.

-The combined dataset is then summarized by grouping by subject and activity, and applying the mean.
+The combined data frame is then summarized by grouping by subject and activity, and applying the mean.

-Finally, the summarized data set is output to the working directory as "HAR_summarized_tidy.txt".
+Finally, a table of the summarized data is output to the working directory as "HAR_summarized_tidy.txt".
 Note that the "header=TRUE" option must be used when reading the output file with read.table().